abinit/abinit/doc/tutorial/gwr_intro.md

 In order to perform a standard one-shot GW calculation one has to:

-  1. Run a converged Ground State calculation to obtain the self-consistent density.
+  1. Run a converged ground state calculation to obtain the density.

   2. Perform a non self-consistent run to compute the KS eigenvalues and the eigenfunctions including several empty states.
 Note that, unlike standard band structure calculations,